GollyGang/ready/trunk/README.txt

 Tested on Linux and Windows XP.
 Should work on all operating systems.

-There's a GrayScott_OpenCL folder which isn't built by default, edit the root CMakeLists.txt to include it if you have OpenCL available.
+There's a SpeedComparisons folder which isn't built by default.
+If you're interested in OpenMP, OpenCL etc. then you can build it.

 ------------------------